- Pets and Animals»

-Delia D-Artist: I totally didn't expect a second lamb with this ewe, because she wasn't that heavy and the first lamb was rather big, but then....nature never cease to surprise me.
-The ewe went into labour again and within 5 minutes number two was there.
-My daughter filmed it all on her mobile and I just opened an account on Youtube so I can upload movies myself now.
+Delia D-Artist: I totally didn't expect a second lamb with this ewe, because she wasn't that heavy and the first lamb was rather big, but then....nature never ceases to surprise me.
+The ewe went into labor again and within 5 minutes number two was there.
+My daughter filmed it all on her mobile and I just opened an account on YouTube so I can upload movies myself now.
 Delia D-Artist is the twin sister of Rainbowzz' Mandy.

 Delia D-Artist: my daughter recorded the birth of the second lamb on her mobile.
 The membrane usually ruptures when the lamb is coming out, but it didn't so I broke it, because the lamb would have gotten fluid in her lungs and that's not so good.
 Both are beautiful lambs and if you turn on your sound you can hear them too.

 Birth of a lamb #1 = just after Rainbowzz' Mandy was born.

 Birth of a lamb #2 = follow up on #1 and unexpectedly the ewe went into labor again, so a second one was about to be born.

 Birth of a lamb #3 = the actual birth of Delia D-Artist